howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 ### Preparing the Link component

 Once more, let's first prepare the app's components before implementing the actual upvote mutation.
-There's several pieces of information on links that we're currently missing, compared to the real Hackernews site.
+There's several things that the `Link` component isn't currently displaying, compared to the real Hackernews site.

 - a link should display its number in the list of the current page (`1.`, `2.`, ...)
-- it should display an upvote button and number of upvotes
+- it should display an upvote button and the number of upvotes it received
 - it should display who posted the link
 - and it should display when it was posted

-Before we modify the `Link` component, we want to write a function that takes a timestamp and converts it to a string that's more user friendly, e.g. `"3 hours ago"`.
+Before we modify the `Link` component, we need to write a function that takes a timestamp and converts it to a string that's more user friendly, e.g. `"3 hours ago"`.

 <Instruction>